 - Jakobusweg 1(i) (Nürnberg – Gunzenhausen), Jakobusweg 1(ii) (Gunzenhausen – Ulm), Jakobusweg 2 (Ulm – Bad Waldsee) and Jakobusweg 3 (Bad Waldsee – Konstanz). four small, pocket-sized books by Gerhilde Fleischer.
 These describe both the route and the places of interest along the way (accommodation is on a separate sheet) and are available either directly from the author or from Manfred Zentgraf’s mail order bookshop (Verlagsbuchhandel, In den Boden 38, D97332 Volkach/Main).

-- Nürnberg to Konstanz (Pilgrim Guides to the Roads through Europe # 2), by Alison Raju, Confraternity of St James, 2003.
-Incudes route-finding, practical, and historial information.
-Available in our Shop.
+- Please note Nürnberg to Konstanz (Pilgrim Guides to the Roads through Europe # 2), by Alison Raju, Confraternity of St James, 2003, is now discontinued and no longer available in our Shop.

 Thanks to Alison Raju, January 2005.